unicode-org/message-format-wg/spec/syntax.md

 >   that of the overall _message_ locale, or use a namespace that later maps to the final
 >   mechanism.
 > - Avoid specifying options for the purpose of linking placeholders
->   (such as to pair opening markup to closing markup)
+>   (such as to pair opening markup to closing markup).
->   or require that such options use an implementation-specific namespace
+>   If such an option is created, the implementer should use an
+>   implementation-specific namespace.
->   while cautioning users that such option might be replaced or unavailable later.
+>   Users and implementers are cautioned that such options might be
+>   replaced with a standard mechanism in a future version.
 > - Avoid specifying generic options to communicate with translators and
 >   translation tooling (i.e. implementation-specific options that apply to all
 >   functions.